pieter/gitx/README.markdown

 GitX itself is fairly simple.
 Most of its power is in the 'gitx' binary, which you should install through the menu. the 'gitx' binary supports most of git rev-list's arguments.
-For example, you can run `gitx --all' to display all branches in the repository, or `gitx -- Documentation' to only show commits relating to the 'Documentation' subdirectory.
-With `gitx -Shaha', gitx will only show commits that contain the word 'haha'.
-Similarly, with 'gitx v0.2.1..', you will get a list of all commits since version 0.2.1.
+For example, you can run `gitx --all` to display all branches in the repository, or `gitx -- Documentation` to only show commits relating to the 'Documentation' subdirectory.
+With `gitx -Shaha`, gitx will only show commits that contain the word 'haha'.
+Similarly, with `gitx v0.2.1..`, you will get a list of all commits since version 0.2.1.

 # Helping out